vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 mni

 there, then nine digits is the length of one quarter.
-One half of a tuți
+One half of a tuṭi

 is the time of the junction (sandhi).
 79. The day is the period when the sun shines and the moon, in the form